Research Interests

 Teaching

-Courses I am teaching at University of Massachusetts, Lowell:
+Courses I have taught at University of Massachusetts, Lowell:

 My teaching at the University of Oregon was focused on the theory and practice of programming languages, and how it helps us write better software.
 Previous courses I have designed and taught include: